 - The choice effective leaders make to turn crises into opportunities.

 Sign-up today for this live, three-hour course on How to Lead in Tough Times.
-Registration is available both live (limited to 20 persons to ensure proper social distancing) or over Zoom from the comfort of your own home or office.
+Registration will be held on Zoom from the comfort of your own home or office.
 Don’t miss this opportunity to learn straightforward, relevant and sticky ideas to overcome these challenges and effectively lead.

 About our speaker:

 Glenn Furuya holds Bachelor and Master Degrees in Education from the University Hawaii.
 During his career as a special education teacher for eight years in Hilo, Glenn created strategies and fostered environments that inspired children to learn.